Why Offensive Lineman Wear Knee Braces & Elbow Sleeves

 Offensive linemen are often seen wearing knee braces on both knees to protect themselves from being rolled upon.
 When blocking another defender, usually, you have no spatial awareness of what’s happening on either side and behind you.

-Getting Rolled On
+Getting Rolled On By Other Linemen

 Often, defensive and offensive linemen fall down either due to overpowering, tripping, or just pure clumsiness.
 Because offensive linemen work in tight spaces, when someone falls to the ground, there’s a perfect chance he’s not falling just on the ground.

 When an offensive lineman or a defensive lineman fall, they typically fall on their backs or sides in a rolling motion.
 Unfortunately, and we see it happen too often, the person they’re landing on is an offensive lineman’s leg.
-We call this “getting rolled upon.”
+We call this “getting rolled up on.”

-Foot, ankle, and even worse knee injuries are common outcomes of getting rolled upon.
+Foot, ankle, and even worse knee injuries are common outcomes of getting rolled up on.

-Falling Awkwardly
+Falling Down

 Pancake blocks are often an outcome of an offensive player overpowering a defensive player and out-leveraging them.
-As they’re being driving backward, there’s a good chance the defensive lineman will try to disengage them by moving side to side.
+As they’re being driven backward, there’s a good chance the defensive lineman will try to disengage them by moving side to side.

 The side-to-side movement will often cause the offensive lineman to slide off and fall awkwardly on the ground.